ycrc/ood-user-mapping/README.md

 any occurrence of the old FQDN with the new CNAME.
 Also point `OOD_USER_MAP_CMD` to the new user mapping script if needed.

-If more than one additional virtual host needs to be created and all of them follow a specific pattern, then use Apache `mod_macro` will simplify the configuration tremendously.
+If more than one additional virtual host needs to be created and all of them follow a specific pattern, then using Apache `mod_macro` will simplify the configuration tremendously.
 A sample `mod_macro` configuration file `macro.conf` is provided, which is adapted from the default OOD portal configuration file.
 It should be stored at `/opt/rh/httpd24/root/etc/httpd/conf.d/macro.conf`.